Skip to contents

 vector<character> // default: NULL (optional)

-A vector of color names, the name of an RColorBrewer palette, the name of a viridis palette, or a discrete palette accessible from the paletteer package using the <package>::<palette> syntax (e.g., "wesanderson::IsleofDogs1").
+A vector of color names, a color class that can be cast to a vector of color names, the name of an RColorBrewer palette, the name of a viridis palette, or a discrete palette accessible from the paletteer package using the <package>::<palette> syntax (e.g., "wesanderson::IsleofDogs1").
 If providing a vector of colors as a palette, each color value provided must either be a color name (Only R/X11 color names or CSS 3.0 color names) or a hexadecimal string in the form of "#RRGGBB" or "#RRGGBBAA".
 If nothing is provided here, the default R color palette is used (i.e., the colors from palette()).

 domain